squidfunk/mkdocs-material/docs/setup/ensuring-data-privacy.md

 The [built-in privacy plugin] scans the resulting HTML for links to external resources, including external scripts, style sheets, images and web fonts, and downloads them to bundle them with your documentation site.
-Every URL refering to an external resource, no matter if part of a template or Markdown file is then replaced with the URL to the local copy.
+Every URL refering to an external resource, no matter if part of a template or Markdown file, is then replaced with the URL to the local copy.
 An example:

 ``` html